marshallhouston/intermission-assignments/2be/details/how_the_web_works.md

 Each IP address has an alias in words called a domain name; if you type in the domain name in the browser navigator bar, it will go to the associated numeric IP address.

 1. What is the client?
-  * C. The software which requests information from a server (browser)
+  * E. The computer which the IP address belongs to

 1. What does URL stand for?
 Universal Resource Locator